zchee/golang-wiki/CodeTools.md

 An overview of tools that will help improve your Go code

+## All-in-one

+  -[gometalinter](https://github.com/alecthomas/gometalinter) - Automates the installation, configuration and application of `gofmt`, `golint`, `govet` and several other code validation tools.

 ## Code Formatting

   - [gofmt](https://golang.org/cmd/gofmt/) - Start with the standard Go code formatter